 The most straightforward way to get a manager or agent’s attention is by meeting them.
 Networking is a huge part of how writers get connection with representation.
 It’s all about “who you know” after all.

-Reach out to your network to find out if anyone you know works in the entertainment industry.
+Reach out to your network to find out if anyone you know works in the entertainment industry or related field.
 Do they know any managers, agents, directors, or producers themselves?
 They might be able to connect you.

-Just make sure you have three solid sample scripts ready to go so you aren’t wasting your time or making your friend look bad for introducing someone who isn’t prepared.
+Just ensure you have three solid sample scripts ready to go so you aren’t wasting your time or making your friend look bad for introducing someone who isn’t prepared.

 The Cartel manager Audrey Knox recommends,

-That said, you might not physically live in Los Angeles, New York, or another film-focused city.
-There are still plenty of online networking opportunities you can take advantage of to meet people over the internet, especially in today’s world of zoom calls and social distancing.
+You might not physically live in Los Angeles, New York City, or another film-focused city.
+There are plenty of online networking opportunities to meet people over the internet, especially in today’s zoom calls and social distancing.

 For that issue, try one of the below options.